 |Earnings date||08 Apr 2021|

 |1y target est||4,263.19|

-A daily overview of the top business, market, and economic stories to watch in the UK, Europe, and abroad.
+A daily overview of the top business, market, and economic stories you should be watching today in the UK, Europe and abroad.